studentdotjs/javascriptAlgorithms/README.md

 1. Name Initials.
 1. Transforming Words into Binary Strings.
 1. Remove Every Vowel from a String.
+1. Return the Middle Character(s) of a String.

 Codepen Collection Link Of All [JavaScript Algorithms](https://codepen.io/collection/nkwMPb/)